 After having my passport and laptop stolen in Ecuador, I was definitely ready to leave that country, and was eager to continue my journey.
-I had been looking forward to Colombia, after hearing so much from friends and fellow travellers, but was nervous to see if I would have any problems entering Colombia with an emergency passport.
+I had been looking forward to backpacking in Colombia, after hearing so much from friends and fellow travellers, but was nervous to see if I would have any problems entering Colombia with an emergency passport.
 I had already experienced crossing borders in most of South America, so hopefully this would be no different!

 After leaving Quito, I spent a couple of nights in Otavalo, and then headed north to the border with Colombia.
 It was getting dark as I arrived in the border town of Tulcán, still on the Ecuadorian side, so instead of cross the border in the dark I decided to stay the night at in a dive hotel for $7.
 The room was all you would expect for $7: basic, and not that clean, but still a bed and a bathroom!
 The next morning I headed to the border to see if I would be able to cross the border with my emergency passport.

 Leaving Ecuador was actually trickier than entering Colombia; there was a big queue at immigration which seemed to last forever.
 I was given a replacement “Tarjeta Andina” immigration card to complete and hand over to the immigration officer, and was already clinging to all the other documents I thought I might need.
 When it was finally my turn, the officer wanted to check everything – the photocopy of my old passport, the police report to say it had been stolen, my new passport, the date I arrived in Ecuador… She was very thorough but was finally satisfied, and gave me my exit stamp.
 Relieved that step one was completed, I collected all the paperwork and walked across the bridge to Colombian immigration.